 Global brands have fans all around the world.
 For smaller, local brands, the majority of followers are closer to home.
 Remember where your audience is located when it comes to choosing a time for your broadcast.
 Who do you want to reach in the moment and who would be better off watching the replay?
 Noon in New York is 9:00am in Los Angeles and 5:00pm in London, which means some of your audience is eating breakfast, some are taking their lunch breaks, and some are finishing their workdays.

 The good news is: Instagram is working hard to increase the functionality of live features and help brands reach more people.
 Their latest update allows users to watch live streams from a desktop, which means you can now cross-promote with a URL on different channels instead of driving your audience to the app.
-With many confined to their homes, personal desktop and laptop access is increasing, so this is an easy way to capitalize on that computer use.
-They’re also developing an IGTV button for seamless content transfer, expanding the potential audience even further.

 Want to become a DH fam member?
 Click the button below to get a demo!
 (And sign up below for our weekly newsletter. 👇)